 - Bell Peppers: I used mini bell peppers in yellow, orange, and red for the recipe.

 - Spaghetti: You can switch to other shapes such as your favorite short pasta or a fettuccine.
-Just don't use a very thin pasta (such as capellini) since it will soak up too much sauce.
+Just don't use a very thin variety (such as capellini) since it will soak up too much sauce.

-- Spice: If you are sensitive to spice, back off on the red pepper flakes or serve them at the table for people to add as they wish.
+- Spice: If you are sensitive to spice, back off on the red pepper flakes or serve them at the table for people to add as they wish

 - Chickpeas: If you want more protein in the meal, add a drained and rinsed can of chickpeas to the skillet with the artichokes.